Thursday, November 26, 2009

 The interior completely fits in with the Victorian exterior feel of Centre Street.
 The staff and local patrons are very warm and welcoming, making you feel completely at home.

 My main goal for the day was to stop and buy some boiled peanuts from a roadside stand on the way home.
 Jane's trip wasn't going to be complete without trying the Southern staple of boiled peanuts.
 While I've never been a fan, it had been 20+ years since I had tried them so thought it would be fun to experience them together.
 On the way up we had passed a few stands, some of which advertised spicy boiled peanuts.
 As a lover of all foods spicy, I thought this might make a more palatable option.
 Our wait was over when a man entered the saloon with a basket selling none other than spicy boiled peanuts!
-At first bite, Jane wasn't completely convinced.
-Its mainly getting over the initial sock of the texture, being softer like a bean instead of crunchy like we're used to eating peanuts.
-After a few bites, we were all hooked.
-They were amazing*.
-The heat level was just right: enough to compliment the peanut but not too hot.
-Between the four of us we happily polished off the bag.

 We liked them so much that we flagged the man down that was selling them and bought some more to take home with us.
 If you are in the Centre Street area of Fernandina Beach, be on the lookout for this man and give his spicy boiled peanuts a try, you'll be glad you did!